herzogdemeuron/calc/quick_start/README.md

 3. Type `cmd` in the address bar and press Enter to open a command prompt.
 4. Run the command `docker compose up`.
 5. Wait for the message "**Server started at http://0.0.0.0:8055**" to appear.
+6. Keep this terminal open.
-6. If you have any questions, refer to the [Direcuts Official Guide](https://docs.directus.io/self-hosted/quickstart.html)
+7. If you have any questions, check out to the [Direcuts Official Guide](https://docs.directus.io/self-hosted/quickstart.html)

 ## Step 3: Access and Verify Directus